Freedom of Speech/Faith in the Quran

 There are no verses in the Qur'an that instruct believers to restrict what people can and can't say, what they can and can't draw, etc.

-The Qur'an respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be (freedom of speech wasn't created to talk about the weather).
+The Qur'an respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be.
 Sadly, the majority of Muslims do not follow the Qur'an.
 They have instead chosen to follow the man-made texts of Hadith, which contradict the Quran's core message.

 "May we think of freedom, not as the right to do what we please, but as the opportunity to do what is right." - Peter Marshall